Skip to content

 The Cinema Museum – London, England

-The museum’s collection was donated by Ronald Grant and Martin Humphries, who had amassed an enormous assortment of cinematic history and memorabilia over a period of many years.
+The museum’s collection was donated by Ronald Grant and Martin Humphries, who had amassed an enormous assortment of cinematic history and memorabilia over many years.
 Humphries told Time Out magazine in 2018 that “people fall in love with the place.
 I’ve never been to another museum [like it]”.
 The collection is a mixture of vintage and new cinema, mostly made up of film reels and stills (over one million), photographs, books, art deco cinema chairs, projectors, posters (75,000), tickets, media clippings, props, and clips from various movies.
 They also have mannequins sporting cinema usher uniforms from the 1940s and 1950s.
-One of their oldest collections are the early films of Blackburn film production company Mitchell and Kenyon, ranging from 1899 to 1906.
+One of their oldest collections is the early films of Blackburn film production company Mitchell and Kenyon, ranging from 1899 to 1906.

 Interior of the China National Film Museum